freeradical13/ValueBasedPrioritization/README.md

     python3 -m vbp.run -h

-Any non-screen output goes to the `output` folder.
+Any non-screen output goes to the `vbpoutput` folder.

 ## Running